-A fallen column lying deep in the grass, woods, a quiet lake…so peaceful it’s hard to believe what a history this settlement has had since it was first recorded in 1075.
-It is set in a huge natural amphitheatre, ringed by hills and medieval fortresses, and has its own magic spring.
-Once you’ve driven through the big rusty gates and down the tree-lined drive, you’ll be greeted by your hosts in an 11th-century church – part of their private quarters.
-It’s the most lovely, airy space, with battered columns, soaring arches and elegant furniture – a subtle study in cream, gold and brown.
-The suites (one a romantic cottage) and the apartments are beautiful too.
-Each has its own terrace or balcony and is simply furnished with family antiques and fine old paintings.
-Enchanting windows look over the grounds, the massive walls are rough stone or plaster, the ceilings beamed or vaulted.
-The 500-hectare estate has been in Piero’s family since 1650 and produces its own olive oil and wine.
-The beautiful panoramic pool has distant views to the isle of Elba.
+A fallen column lying deep in the grass, a quiet lake…so peaceful it’s hard to believe what a history this settlement has had since it was first recorded in 1075.
+It is placed in a huge natural amphitheatre, ringed by hills and medieval fortresses, and has its own magic spring.
+Once you’ve driven through the big rusty gates and down the tree-lined drive, you’ll be greeted by your hosts (and a glass of their own wine) in an 11th-century church – part of their private quarters, and a museum where guests will be invited for a tour during their stay.